abhinav-nath/abhinav-nath/README.md

 <h2><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hola!
 Nice to see you.</h2>

-I'm Abhinav, a backend engineer from India 🇮🇳, dedicated to being a full-stack engineer and a software architect.
+I'm Abhinav, a backend engineer and a wildlife photographer from India 🇮🇳, dedicated to being a full-stack engineer and a software architect.

 Here is my short dev [portfolio](https://abhinav-nath.github.io/portfolio/).